dgnin/query-ui/README.md

 # query-ui
 A graphic manager for queries.

-Take a look to the [demo](https://rawgit.com/davidgnin/query-ui/master/demo.html).
+Take a look at the [demo](https://rawgit.com/davidgnin/query-ui/master/demo.html).

 ## Instance creation